Vizzuality/marxan-cloud/README.md

 Run `make start-api` to start all the 4 services needed to run Marxan, as well as the required database services, in containers via Docker Compose.

+The docker build process may take a few minutes, depending on your hardware, software and internet connection.
+Once completed, the applications will start, and you should be able to access the Marxan site on `localhost`, on the port specified as `APP_SERVICE_PORT`.

+### Debugging via Node inspector

 To enable the Node inspector while running the MarxanCloud API services in containers, use `make debug-api` instead.
 Example configuration files for debugger setup in popular editors are provided in the `docs/developers/editors/` documentation folder.

-The docker build process may take a few minutes, depending on your hardware, software and internet connection.
-Once completed, the applications will start, and you should be able to access the Marxan site on `localhost`, on the port specified as `APP_SERVICE_PORT`.
+When enabled, the Node inspector will start listening on the default port `9229/tcp` both in the API and geoprocessing containers, and by default Docker will forward this port to port `9230/tcp` on the host for the API service, and to port `9240/tcp` for the geoprocessing service, where the inspector can be reached by clients.

+For security reasons (in case the host is, for example, a VM with a public IP address and without a firewall in front, for whatever reason), the inspector port will only be open on the loopback interface.

 ## Running Marxan natively